 The certificate in Real Estate is designed to prepare the individual who already holds a bachelor’s degree in a field other than Real Estate for entry into careers in real estate sales, brokerage, investment, management, appraisal or mortgage banking.
-The certificate meets the California Department of Real Estate (DRE) requirements for the Salesperson Exam.

 A. Admission Requirements

 - Bachelor’s degree in any field from an accredited college or university.

 - Minimum of 2 years of work experience.

 B. Program Requirements

 - Course credit must be earned through regular or extended learning enrollment at California State University, Northridge.

 - No more than 25 percent of the units required for the program shall be transfer units.
 The program coordinator will evaluate all transfer units.